Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-6.md

 The water current picked up again, smashing into him and creating a cloak of bubbles.
 It forced him back the way he came.
 And he knew that the faster he swam, the stronger the current would be.

 What was out there?
 What was on the other side of the ocean that his family were not allowed to see?
 The thought just made him even more eager to see it.
+He had claimed this ocean as his throne and named it the _Dolphin Pass_, but he could really only use a tiny fraction of it before the boundary stopped him.

-But the dolphin could not trick the invisible wall; it would always find a way to push him back where he belonged.
+Alas, the dolphin could not trick the invisible wall.
+It would always find a way to push him back where he belonged.

-He fell limp and let the current push him back.
+He fell still and let the current push him back.
 Along the way, he noticed a large collection of blue-purple boulders.
 They seemed a bit too smooth and too large to be natural.
 He decided to ask Darus if he'd been trying to invent a ball sport to be played underwater again.

 As he resurfaced, footsteps splashed through the shallow water nearby.
 Gulvi could recognize all his siblings just by splashing alone---and this was Cosmo, a great bird and God of Air and Space.